Lrodriguez310/ANGULAR_L_Rodriguez_WEB601Assignments_pokemoncards/README.md

 assignments for web601

-Add your name to the readme file of your repository, along with a brief description of the theme of your application
+Luis Rodriguez
+ID: 0812903,

+The theme of my application are pokemon cards.
+I will be showcasing the various types of pokemon cards and the price of each of the valuable ones.